 To create an event, the user must trigger an action by clicking the Add icon in the toolbar.
 Clicking directly on the row also creates a new appointment when the user clicks directly on a row.

 The user can click on the appointment to see further details.
 The app development team must define what kind of information is then shown.
 For example, clicking on an appointment can trigger a popover with detailed information.

 A multi-select toggle can also be provided in the toolbar.
 This can be used, for example, to select multiple people in order to delete them from the planning calendar.

 Various tooltips can be shown, but you should not use them to show additional information because users cannot access this functionality on touch devices.

-Depending on the current time interval, appointments might be smaller and the text might be cut off, not truncated.
-However, this should not be an issue because the main use case is to see whether there is a free time slot.
-Additionally, the user can click or tap the appointment to see the details.
+Depending on the current time interval, appointments might be smaller and the text might be cut off, rather than truncated.
+The user can click or tap the appointment to see the details.